nrennie/data-science-resources/README.md

 # Data Science Resources

 A collection of data science blogs, newsletters, books, websites etc. that I've found useful.
+Mainly for personal use to avoid having 1,000+ tabs open.

 ## Blogs